Renal Diet Plan with Indian Food

 Phosphorus

-Choose foods that are low in phosphorus, don’t take packaged foods, and eat foods with high proteins in a smaller portions.
+Choose foods that are low in phosphorus, don’t take packaged foods, and eat foods with high proteins in smaller portions.

 Protein